 - develop options for designing future policy that is informed by evidence of human and organisational behaviour

-- understand how people and organisations actually behave, to help design and implement more effective or targeted policies.
+- understand how people and organisations actually behave, to help design and implement more effective or targeted policies, and consider the best lever(s) to use to make an impact

-Behavioural insights are most commonly applied in regulatory policy, but can be applied more widely.
+Behavioural insights are most commonly applied in regulatory and social policy, but can be applied more widely.

-- Policies that are based on how people or organisation actually behave.
+- Policies that are based on how people or organisations actually behave.

 - Results that are lower-cost, more targeted and higher impact than many alternative methods.

-- You are seeking to better understand or change the behaviour of people, groups or organisations.
+- You are seeking to change the behaviour of people, groups or organisations.

 - You want to understand an issue or situation from the perspective of end-users.

-- You are working in an early stage of policy development, where the problem and its causes are not fully understood.
+- You are working in an early stage of policy development, where there is still room to shape the design.

 - Previous policies, incentives or approaches in your context have underperformed, but there is no general consensus on why.